oracle-livelabs/oci/oci-apm-getstarted/07-create-dashboard/create-dashboard.md

 ## Task 3: Customize the Trace Table widget

 At present, the widget displays the default query.
-You can change the query depends on your desired data requirements.
+You can change the query depending on your desired data requirements.

 1. In the **Widgets** tab, Click **Edit Widgets**.
     ![Oracle Cloud, Create Dashboards page](images/7-3-1-edit-widget.png " ")